 Are you a good candidate for Teeth Whitening?

 After consuming all of this information, you may wonder whether or not this is the right thing for you.
 The good news is that most people are perfect candidates for teeth whitening.
 It’s rare that someone has perfectly white teeth without undergoing any treatment.
 This is because we eat and we drink, so our teeth naturally start to stain.
 So, if your teeth aren’t the ideal colour you’d like them to be, you are a good candidate for teeth whitening.

 Furthermore, if you have healthy teeth, you’re also a good candidate.
 Problems arise when you have issues with your teeth and gums.
 People with tooth decay should not undergo any teeth whitening as it is essentially pointless.
 You have to get the decay sorted before you think about any cosmetic treatments.
 Otherwise, you’ll whiten your teeth, then need a filling or an extraction – or maybe even a root canal.

 As well as this, there are other conditions to be wary of:

 - Gum disease – If you have gum disease, it’s not a good idea to spend money on a teeth whitening kit.
 It’ll still work, but gum disease is a massive issue as it causes your gums to recede.
 When this happens, your teeth no longer have the support structures they depend on.
 As such, they become wobbly and can fall out.
-Thus, all the time you spent on teeth whitening is pointless.
+Thus, all the time you spend on teeth whitening is pointless.
 Work on improving your gum health, then you can get teeth whitening products.

 - Sensitive teeth – If you have super sensitive teeth, then you may find it hard to handle the products used when whitening your teeth.
 This doesn’t happen to everyone, but it’s worth taking into consideration.
 If you try it out and do get a bad reaction, you should stop right away.
 Use sensitive toothpaste to calm your sensitivity and then try it again.